jiecchen/StreamLib/README.md

 ## References
-[cmkm]: Charikar, Moses, Kevin Chen, and Martin Farach-Colton.
+[ccfc04]: Charikar, Moses, Kevin Chen, and Martin Farach-Colton.
 "Finding frequent items in data streams."
 Automata, Languages and Programming.
 Springer Berlin Heidelberg, 2002.
 693-703.

 [ams]: Alon, Noga, Yossi Matias, and Mario Szegedy.
 "The space complexity of approximating the frequency moments."
 Proceedings of the twenty-eighth annual ACM symposium on Theory of computing.
 ACM, 1996.